syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 You can also pass the required data to PivotGrid and customize it according to your requirements.

-This example illustrates how the PivotGrid component tabulates the sales/revenue amount over a period of fiscal years across different geographic locations.
+This example illustrates how the PivotGrid component tabulates the sales or revenue amount over a period of fiscal years across different geographic locations.

 ![](Getting-Started_images/Getting-Started_img20.png)